taner1es/encoloured-pixely-beams/README.md

 ##### Extra Notes

-- Main structure of the codebase cloned from [here](https://github.com/shiranuigenan/k32)
+- Main structure of the codebase forked from [here](https://github.com/shiranuigenan/k32)
 - Developed for an event which is organized by a youtube channel <[Lorem Ipsum](https://www.youtube.com/channel/UChdVwE_DlrAEXH60e5M6WZA)>